Web page encryption is a technique for encrypting (making secret) information carried on a web page. See also HTML encryption.

 And even if you are using web page encryption, you can be absolutely certain that your information is not being protected at all if you are not using digital rights management controls in addition to web page encryption because you have no way of ensuring, even if you are using web page encryption, that your rules for the use of the information you are protecting must actually be followed.

-Download web page encryption software to encrypt web pages and control who can view your web content.
-Stop copying, prevent or control printing, and expire content when it should no longer be viewed.
+We no longer provide web page encryption software.
+Protector Web Content Security (used to encrypt web pages and control who can view your web content, stop copying, prevent or control printing, and expire content when it should no longer be viewed) has been discontinued.

 This is because Protector Web Content Security could only encrypt static web pages (html) rather than dynamic pages created with PHP, JSP and other scripting methods.
 These require an application on the server to encrypt web content on-the-fly and support multiple technologies.